Culture for Sustainable and Inclusive Peace (CUSP) Network Plus

 This work is funded by UK Research and Innovation (UKRI) via the Arts and Humanities Research Council (AHRC) as part of the Global Challenges Research Fund (GCRF) Collective Programme.
 The GCRF is part of the UK's Official Development Assistance (ODA).
 Its aim is to support cutting-edge research that addresses challenges faced by developing countries.

-CUSP N+'s aim is to strengthen arts and cultural institutions/organisations in LMICs so they can become a reference point for the identification and transformation of social conflict.
+CUSP N+'s aim is to strengthen arts and cultural institutions/organisations in LMICs so they can become a reference point for the identification and transformation of social conflict whilst ensuring equal participation of women and girls in this process.

 This Network Plus has three strands or phases: